-If you want to prevent/stop IE10 from installing via automatic updates you should install IE10 update blocker tool.
-IE10 comes with Do Not Track signal turned on by default, since its choice took by browser instead of user companies to ignore that signal.
+If you want to prevent/stop IE10 from installing via automatic updates, you should install IE10 update blocker tool.
+IE10 comes with Do Not Track signal turned on by default, since it’s a choice took by the browser instead of user, companies to ignore that signal.
 Do you know?
-IE10 on Windows 7 doesn’t offer Flip Ahead feature.
+IE10 on Windows 7 doesn’t offer the Flip Ahead feature.

-If you face problems during the install of IE10 you can find the below article useful.
+If you face problems during the install of IE10, you can find the below article helpful.

-To upgrade from IE8/9 to IE10 on Windows 7, download and install IE10 for Windows 7 from here (make sure you uncheck “I would also like Bing and MSB defaults” before clicking on download link.
+To upgrade from IE8/9 to IE10 on Windows 7, download and install IE10 for Windows 7 from here (make sure, you uncheck “I would also like Bing and MSN defaults” before clicking on the download link).

 IE10 for Windows 7 standalone/offline installer links

 Above links are for English language only, you can find IE10 standalone/offline installer links for other languages here.

 Please share this article